Exploiting Style Latent Flows for Generalizing Deepfake Video Detection: Experiments

 To train our model, we used the training videos from the FF++~\cite{ff++2019} dataset with light compression, specifically identified as c23.
 The evaluation metric is the Area Under the receiver operating characteristic Curve (AUC).
 Most deepfake detection algorithms have utilized AUC as their evaluation metric, and Lipforensics \cite{lipforensics2021}, which is a fundamental benchmark for video-based deepfake detection, also employed AUC.

 \textbf{Comparisons.} We have compared both image-based and video-based deepfake detection models.
 Xception \cite{ff++2019} is a method of training the Xception model \cite{xception2017}, which is a widely used CNN architecture.
 CNN-aug \cite{cnn-aug2020} discovered that CNN-generated images can be readily identified by a CNN model.
 PatchForensics \cite{patchforensics2020} indicated that the use of patch-based classifiers can contribute to robust deepfake detection.
 Multi-task \cite{multitask2019} approach employed an architecture similar to that of an auto-encoder for deepfake detection.
 FWA \cite{fwa2018} introduced a training data generation technique that relies on deteriorating the quality of the GAN-generated source images.
 Two-branch \cite{twobranch2020} method utilized multi-task learning within the context of a deepfake detection dataset.
 SLADD \cite{sladd2022} introduced an algorithm that automatically learns effective augmentation techniques for deepfake detection.
+SBI \cite{sbi2022} proposed a novel approach to blending artifacts using self-images.
 DCL \cite{dcl2022} applied contrastive learning to the task of deepfake detection in the image domain.
 NoiseDF \cite{noisedf2023} compared the features of the cropped face and background squares using noise to detect deepfakes.
 Face X-ray \cite{facexray2020} identified face forgery by segmenting and delineating the blending border between source and target images.
 CNN-GRU \cite{cnn-gru2019} highlighted the potential of utilizing CNN and GRU to investigate temporal features.
 STIL \cite{stil2021} specifically focused on learning spatio-temporal inconsistency.
 LipForensics \cite{lipforensics2021} exhibited robust generalization performance through the use of a trained model to capture the representation of natural mouth movement.
 RealForensics \cite{realforensics2022} improved the ability to generalize using multimodal architecture.
 FTCN \cite{FTCN2021} argued that leveraging temporal inconsistency is beneficial for enhancing the generalizability of deepfake detection algorithms.
 AltFreeze~\cite{altfreezing2023} is an architecture that demonstrates good generalization performance by separately training spatial information and temporal information.
-For a fair comparison, models trained with datasets other than FF++ are excluded from all experiments, so the performance of both LipForensics and RealForensics is obtained by `Scratch'.